ksenia0822/flattenArray/readme.md

 ### Recursive Function to Flatten a Multidimentional Array

-Implemented function calls iteself recursively to convert a multidimentional array into a one-dimentional array.
-The run time of this function is O(n) as the number of recursive calls equal to the number of all elements in the given array.
+Implemented function uses recursion to convert multidimentional array into one-dimentional array.

-The drawback of this approach is that if we have a large number of nested arrays, each of them will trigger the recursive call which will result in stack overflow (see line 26 inm tests.js).

 To run the tests install testem (https://github.com/testem/testem), run the command "testem" in the terminal and open the URL http://localhost:7357/ in a browser to connect.

+The run time of the function is O(n) as the number of recursive calls equal to the number of all elements in the given array.

+The drawback of the recursive approach is that if the passed array has a large number of nested levels, each of these levels will trigger a recursive call, which will result in stack overflow (see line 26 in tests.js).